vippsas/vipps-recurring-api/vipps-recurring-api.md

 When an initial charge is present, the flow in Vipps will change.
 First the user gets presented with an overview over both the agreement and the initial charge.
 The user then proceed to confirm the agreement, and finally they will have to go through the actual payment of the initial charge.

-Here we also show `productName` and `productDescription` on the agreement, as well as `description` on the initial charge.
+Here we also show `productName` on the agreement, as well as `description` on the initial charge.
 All of which are defined by the merchant.

 Initial charges are designed to be used whenever there is an additional cost in setting up the agreement.
 This could be bundling of a mobilephone together with a mobile subscription, or a TV setup-box when becoming a customer at a cable company.
 We do not recommend this flow to be used purely for campaigns, as it could be confusing to the user.

 As an example: If you have a campaign of 10 NOK for a digital media subscription for 3 months, and the normal price is 299,- monthly, the user would see both the charge of 10 NOK, as well as having to confirm the agreement for 299,- monthly, which can lead the user to believe that both will be payed upon entering the agreement.
-If used for campaigns, be sure to have good descriptions in `productName` and `productDescription` on the agreement, as well as `description` on the initial charge.
+If used for campaigns, be sure to have good descriptions in `productName` on the agreement and in `description` on the initial charge.

 ### Campaign

 When setting a campaign, this follows the normal agreement flow - with some changes.
 Instead of showing the ordinary price of the agreement, the campaign price will override this, and the ordinary price will be shown below together with information about when the change from the campaign price to the ordinary price will happen.
-Here as well you have options of setting `productName` and `productDescription` to even further explain to the user.
+Here as well you have options of setting `productName` to even further explain to the user.

 This is the preferred flow whenever you have a type of campaign where the subscription has a certain price for a certain interval or time, before it switches over to ordinary price.